PERSPECTIVE OF INDIAN SOCIETY

 It can be concluded that indulging in the sexual act before marriage is not an offence punishable under Indian law itself if both the parties indulged in the act give their consent freely and are adults.
 Also, the woman shall not be married to someone else.
 It becomes an offence when the act violates provisions of Sec 375, 415 and 497 of Indian Penal Code, 1860.

-Therefore, indulging in the sexual act before marriage is not an illegal act but is considered immoral activity by some people in society and gives a bad name in society.
+Therefore, indulging in the sexual act before marriage is not an illegal act but is considered immoral activity by some people in society and gives a bad name to society.

 S. Khushboo Versus Kanniammal & Anr, 2010 (2) R.C.R.
 (Criminal) 793.